 Important: You can recover emails only if they had not been purged from the user’s mailbox.
 In other words, you can recover deleted emails if they are still available in the Recoverable Items folder.
 If they’re not, you will not recover those emails.

-c.
-In the Microsoft 365 Defender admin center, go to Permissions > Email & collaboration roles > Roles and click the eDiscovery Manager role group.
+- Go to Permissions > Email & collaboration roles > Roles and click the eDiscovery Manager role group.

 d.
 In the pane that opens, click Edit next to the eDiscovery Administrator group and add your account there.

 e.
 Now, sign out and sign in again to Office 365, so that the changes take effect.